Wisła, Poland: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to regular footwear, it's important to bring snow boots.
-For travel to Wisła, a great option is these boots:
+In addition to standard footwear, you should bring snow boots.
+For visiting Wisła, a great option is these boots:

 Waterproof jacket that can be used in snow